Zhichen6/zhichen6.github.io/_pages/about.md

 ## 🌟 Current Members

 We are currently recruiting Ph.D. students and host project-based students at all levels.
 Profiles will be added as the group grows.
 See [Opening](#-opening) for details.

 ---

+<span class="anchor" id="-opening"></span>

+# 🚀 Opening

+Stony Brook University is a flagship R1 institution in the State University of New York (SUNY) system, located near New York City.
+It is home to a distinguished faculty that includes four Nobel Prize winners.
+We are building a collaborative and interdisciplinary research lab and are actively looking for motivated students to join us.

+## 🌟 2-3 Ph.D.
+Students for Spring or Fall 2026, 4–5 years of funding (includes a very competitive stipend and full tuition waiver)

+### *Qualifications*

+- Hold or pursue a Bachelor’s or Master’s degree in Civil Engineering, Industrial Engineering, Electrical and Computer Engineering, Applied Mathematics, Statistics, or a related field.
+- Proficiency in programming and computational tools is preferred.
+- Strong background and interest in operations research (convex/nonconvex/stochastic optimization), machine learning (deep/reinforcement learning), game theory, or mechanism design is preferred.

+### *Please follw the steps below when applying:*

+1. If you are interested, please send an email to *Zhichen.Liu@stonybrook.edu* with the subject line "Prospective Student - YOURNAME" including your CV and transcript.

+2. If you appear to be a potential fit, I will reach out to schedule a 30-minute screening interview.
+This will be an informal conversation for us to get to know each other and discuss your interests and goals.

+### *Please Note:*

+- For students who have reached out, I carefully read every application and truly appreciate the time and effort you put into preparing your materials.
+Due to the large number of applications, only shortlisted candidates will be contacted for the next steps.
+I apologize for not being able to reply to everyone individually.

+- Admission is on a rolling basis.
+If this information is still posted here, the application is still open.

+- Next Priority Date: *October 1, 2025 for Spring 2026*.
+You can check [CEE Application Information] (https://www.stonybrook.edu/civileng/graduate/how_to_apply_civ_phd_admissions_how.pcf#/tab1).

+- Our department has openings for the GAANN fellowship program.
+The prospective student can choose any Civil Engineering faculty member to be their academic advisor.
+Contact me if you are interested and eligible to apply.

+---

+## 🌟  M.S.
+Students

+While my lab currently does not offer funded positions for M.S. students, I welcome those interested in completing their M.S. projects under my supervision.
+If you're seeking a project advisor, feel free to reach out to discuss potential research topics.

+---

+## 🌟 Undergraduate / High School Students

+We host in-person undergraduate and high school students as well as Remote research interns interested in pursuing a Ph.D.
+Feel free to contact me to discuss potential research projects suited to your background and interests.

+---